 - Associating with people who use illegal drugs

-- Association with alcohol
+- Association with illegal underage alcohol consumption

-- Consuming alcohol (See Alcohol Consumption)
+- Consuming alcohol

 - Inappropriate online behavior and use of social networks

-- Other risky behavior or rule infractions that do not rise to the level of an immediate Early Return (See Infractions of the 3 AFS Rules)
+- Other risky behavior or rule infractions that do not rise to the level of an immediate Early Return